varadharajaan/obsidian-online-sessions/ONLINE_SESSIONS/PRISM/DEVOPS/Untitled.md

-docker image - bundled version of your app and depdencies docker container - running version of image
+docker image - bundled version of your app and depdencies docker container - running version of image in mini linux VM